 Records Maintenance and Release of Information

-The Office of Student Conduct maintains student discipline records for the Institute.
+The Office of Student Conduct and Community Standards maintains student discipline records for the Institute.
 Student discipline records are private.
 In accordance with the Family Educational Rights and Privacy Act (FERPA) and MIT's policy on the privacy of student records, student discipline records are typically released only with the written permission of the student, unless otherwise required or authorized by law.

 Often, students request a Dean's Certification from MIT commenting on their behavior or disciplinary record at MIT as part of an application for graduate or professional school, employment, or for another purpose.
-All such forms should be directed to OSC.
+All such forms should be directed to OSCCS.
 Many institutions (e.g., employers, graduate schools) have a form they would like you to use; our office accepts such forms.
-Please bring them to W20-507 or send them electronically to email@example.com.
+Please bring them to W20-507 or send them electronically to firstname.lastname@example.org.
 We will require a signed authorization from you before releasing any information.
 Please allow three days for processing.

 Records Release Practice